Our students are our best ambassadors

 What will I be expected to do?

-Ambassadors should be passionate about University College Birmingham and excited to share their experiences with others.
-They should have a detailed knowledge of the campus and the departments outside their own course area, although we do provide full training once employed.
-They are an important part of the team, with both prospective students and their parents valuing the insight provided by real students.
+Ambassadors should be passionate about University College Birmingham and excited to share their experiences with others, they have a detailed knowledge of the campus and the departments outside their own course area, although we do provide full training once employed.
+They are an essential part of the team as both prospective students and their parents value the insight provided by real students.

 What personal qualities do I need to be a Student Ambassador?